Archive #29 – Ruthless Compassion: Wrathful Deities in Early Indo-Tibetan Esoteric Buddhist Art (1999)

 Wu, C., & Yu, A. C. (2012).
 The Journey to the West (Vols.
 1-4) (Rev. ed.).
 Chicago, Illinois: University of Chicago Press.

 Sticking the rod into the ground, Pilgrim said to them, “If any of you can pick it up, it’s yours.”
 The two bandit chiefs at once went forward to try to grab it, but alas, it was as if dragonflies were attempting to shake a stone pillar.
 They could not even budge it half a whit!
-This rod, you see, happened to be the “As-you-will” gold-banded cudgel, which tipped the scale in Heaven at thirteen thousand, five hundred catties [yiwan sanqian wubai jin, 一萬三千五百斤; 17,560 lbs. / 7,965 kg].
+This rod, you see, happened to be the “As-You-Will” Gold-Banded Staff, which tipped the scale in Heaven at thirteen thousand, five hundred catties [yiwan sanqian wubai jin, 一萬三千五百斤; 17,559.81 lbs. / 7,965 kg].
 [1] How could those bandits have knowledge of this?
 The Great Sage walked forward and picked up the rod with no effort at all.
 Assuming the style of the Python Rearing its Body, he pointed at the bandits and said, “Your luck’s running out, for you have met old Monkey!”
 (Wu & Yu, 2012, vol. 3, p.
 81).

 I suggested in one of my earliest articles that the weight of Monkey’s staff had a connection to Chinese numerology:

-Thirteen thousand five hundred is divisible by nine, which Chinese numerology considers to represent “infinity”.
+Thirteen thousand five hundred is divisible by nine, which Chinese numerology considers to represent “infinity.”
 So it’s possible the number (infinity multiplied) was meant to convey that the staff was heavy beyond comprehension, something that only a divine hero such as Monkey would be able to wield.

 1. Connection to the Water Margin

-“You mean I haven’t got my strength back?
+[Wu Song:] “You mean I haven’t got my strength back?
 All right.
 How heavy is the stone block [shi dun, 石墩] I saw in front of the Heavenly King Temple yesterday?”
-[3]
+[2]

-[Shi En, a young admirer] “Probably three to five hundred catties [san wu bai jin, 三五百斤; 390-650 lbs./177-295 kg].”
-[4]
+[Shi En, a young admirer] “Probably four to five hundred catties [si wu bai jin, 四五百斤; 520.29 to 650.36 lbs. / 236 to 295 kg].”

 “Let’s take a look.
 I wonder whether I can move it.”